 Knowledge of Dunbar’s duel mastery of dialect and standard English aides students to express themselves poetically.
 They will give voice to his humorous and dramatic work in self-styled interpretations.

 Culminating in a school assembly or public performance by students.
-Sessions: 1 to 8 weeks
+Sessions: 6 to 8 weeks.

-On a previous visit with my class she taught us all to "rap "We Wear The Mask" which totally delighted my football players who had no idea that rap goes back that far.
+On a previous visit with my class she taught us all to rap "We Wear The Mask" which totally delighted my football players who had no idea that rap goes back that far.
 Seeing the young men and women light up with pride and knowledge was priceless."

-Professor Nikki Giovanni, Virginia Tech U
+Poet, Author, Professor Nikki Giovanni, Virginia Tech University

 This highly creative workshop for anyone who desires to tap into the power of writing & reciting original poetry.